cyphunk/humanism.sh/README.md

     sudo ln -s <humanism.sh_path>/dbg /usr/local/bin
     sudo ln -s <humanism.sh_path>/ap.<version> /usr/local/bin

 Commands have been tested on OSX, Ubuntu and FreeBSD.
-If you find errors please execute the test script ``sh -x humanism.test.sh`` and submit an issue on github.
+If you find errors please execute the dependency test script ``sh -x humanism.test.sh`` and submit an issue on github.

 ## Use